qbee-io/qbee-agent/README.md

 sudo apt install awscli gzip coreutils make
 ```

+## Obtain the signing key

+Obtain the signing key from a secure location.

 ## Build packages

 Build the packages pointing to our signing key.
 Package versions will by default be 0000.00.
 Set the VERSION environment